hashicorp/vault-benchmark/examples/secret-couchbase.md

 ## Additional Parameters

-- `couchbase_config_json` _(required)_: path to JSON file containing Vault MongoDB configuration.
-Configuration options can be found in the [MongoDB Vault documentation](https://www.vaultproject.io/api-docs/secret/databases/couchbase#configure-connection).
+- `couchbase_config_json` _(required)_: path to JSON file containing Vault CouchbaseDB configuration.
+Configuration options can be found in the [CouchbaseDB Vault documentation](https://www.vaultproject.io/api-docs/secret/databases/couchbase#configure-connection).
-- `couchbase_role_config_json`: path to a JSON file containing the MongoDB role configuration.
+- `couchbase_role_config_json`: path to a JSON file containing the CouchbaseDB role configuration.
 If this is not specified, a default configuration will be used (see below).

-### Default MongoDB Role Configuration
+### Default CouchbaseDB Role Configuration

 ```json
 {